 SECTION 1.
 In order to accomplish the objectives of organizing the faculty, the Faculty Senate shall be divided into committees.
 The basic functions of the committees shall be to investigate and make recommendations on matters pertaining to the academic affairs of the University.
 They may do this on instruction from the Faculty Senate.
 These committees shall not operate in an administrative capacity.
 They shall report only to the Faculty Senate, and the report must be written.
 Recall of a chair of a standing committee shall be by two-thirds of the committee membership.

-(2) The initial composition of the standing committees of the Faculty Senate shall be the Executive Committee, the Welfare Committee, the Admissions and Scholarship Committee, the Policies Committee, the Elections Committee, and the Faculty Honors Committee.
+(2) The initial composition of the standing committees of the Faculty Senate shall be the Executive Committee, the Welfare Committee, the Admissions and Academic Progress Committee, the Policies Committee, the Elections Committee, and the Faculty Honors Committee.

-(3) The Executive Committee shall be composed of the officers of the Faculty Senate, one member from each undergraduate college and the library, and chairs of the standing committees.
+(3) The Executive Committee shall be composed of the officers of the Faculty Senate and chairs of the standing committees.
 The President of the Faculty Senate shall be the chair of the Executive Committee.
 The Executive Committee shall name the members of all committees, standing and ad hoc, of the Faculty Senate.
 It may serve as an ad hoc committee on issues that cannot be directed to a standing committee.
 It may appoint ad hoc committees with the approval of a Senate majority.
 It shall determine the time and location of all regular meetings of the Faculty Senate for the year.
 It shall recommend, when requested, faculty members to serve on committees and commissions appointed by the President of the University.

-(4) The Welfare Committee shall be concerned with policies that directly affect the individual faculty member.
-This committee shall review such policies as tenure, qualification for promotion, retirement, research, teaching loads, extracurricular assignments, summer employment, non-University employment, salaries, leaves of absence, professional development leaves, travel, merit pay, cost-of-living raises, dissemination of information to and from the faculty, and such other related policies as affect faculty welfare and morale.
-The chair shall be a member of the committee and elected by a majority vote of the committee members.
+(4) The Welfare Committee shall be concerned with policies which directly affect the individual faculty member.
+This committee shall review such policies as tenure, qualification for promotion, retirement, research, teaching loads, service requirements, creative and scholarly activity, extracurricular assignments, summer employment, non-University employment, salaries, leaves of absence, professional development leaves, travel, merit pay, cost-of-living raises, dissemination of information to and from the faculty, and such other related policies as affect faculty welfare and morale.
+The chair will be a member of the committee and will be elected by a simple majority of the committee members.

-(5) The Admissions and Scholarship Committee shall be concerned with all polices of an academic nature that pertain to the individual student.
-Such policies include, but are not limited to, standing requirements, graduation requirements, class attendance regulations, student counseling placement, and registration criteria.
-The chair shall be a member of the committee and elected by a majority vote of the committee members.
+(5) The Admissions and Academic Progress Committee is concerned with policies pertaining to individual students as they progress through their academic career.
+Such policies include, but are not limited to, academic standing requirements, graduation requirements, class attendance regulations, student counseling placement, and registration criteria.
+The chair will be a member of the committee and will be elected by a simple majority of the committee members.

-(6) The Policies Committee shall maintain a continuing study of the future academic requirements of the university, both for development and expansion, and consider such problems as space needs and utilization, curricula, budget requirements, and the allocation of special funds.
-The chair shall be a member of the committee and elected by a majority vote of the committee members.
+(6) The Policies Committee shall maintain a continuing study of the future academic requirements of the university, both for development and expansion, and consider such problems as space needs and utilization, admission and retention of students, curricula, budget requirements, and the allocation of special funds.
+The chair will be a member of the committee and will be elected by a simple majority of the committee members.

 (7) The Elections Committee shall consist of a Senator from each undergraduate college and the library.
 This committee shall conduct a full investigation of all contested elections herein stated, including the election of Senators.
 It shall make written recommendations to resolve such elections to the Faculty Senate.
-The Elections Committee shall notify departments in March of expiration of Senators' terms and that departments should hold elections for new Senators by April 30.
-This committee shall provide written notification to the Executive Committee before the regular meeting of the Faculty Senate in May of all new Senators and their alternates elected.
+The Elections Committee shall notify departments in February of expiration of Senators’ terms and that departments should hold elections for new Senators by the final regular meeting of the Faculty Senate in April.
+Although it is the responsibility of the Faculty Senate President to follow up with the heads of departments who fail to respond in a timely fashion to a call for the election of new Senators for their departments, this committee shall provide written notification to the Executive Committee before the regular meeting of the Faculty Senate in April of all new Senators and their alternates elected and of all Senate seats still needing new Senators elected to them.
 This notification shall include the names and departments represented of each Senator and alternate.
-This committee shall, when requested, solicit the faculty to find members who are willing to serve on committees or commissions appointed by the President of the University, and shall forward the names to the Executive Committee for consideration.
-The chair shall be a member of the committee and elected by a majority vote of the committee members.
+If requested by the Faculty Senate President, this committee shall solicit the faculty to find members who are willing to serve on university-level committees or commissions appointed by the President of the University, the Provost, or other university officials, and shall forward the names to the Executive Committee for consideration.
+Beginning in the spring semester, this committee shall solicit Senators who are willing to serve as Faculty Senate officers during the following academic year if elected, and will make every effort to have at least one candidate in place for each office by the time officers are to be elected at the final regular meeting of the Faculty Senate in April.
+Every three years, this committee shall carry out, before February, the enumeration of the faculty of the university required in Article 1, Section 2.
+(2) of the JSU Faculty Senate Constitution for determining the apportionment of Senators among the departments of Jacksonville State University.
+The chair will be a member of the committee and will be elected by a simple majority of the committee members.